Which Subdivision Of Anatomy Studies Tissues Of The Heart

 The heart contains several distinct tissue types, each with specialized roles:

 • Cardiac Muscle Tissue: The primary contractile tissue responsible for the heart's pumping action.
-Cardiac muscle cells, or cardiomyocytes, are striated, branched, and interconnected by intercalated discs, which enable synchronized contractions.
+Cardiac muscle cells, or cardiomyocytes, are striated, branched, and interconnected by intercalated discs, which help with synchronized contractions.

 • Connective Tissue: Provides structural support and includes fibrous connective tissue that forms the heart's skeleton, as well as adipose tissue and blood vessels that supply oxygen and nutrients.